CohanR/eeg_MNE/README.md

 5. In the new notebook, you can paste and run your Python code.

-Now, you should be all set to run your EEG analysis code within the Jupyter Lab environment, with PyQt4 installed in your virtual environment.
+Now, you should be all set to run your EEG analysis with my code within the Jupyter Lab environment, with PyQt4 installed in your virtual environment.

-I hope this step-by-step guide helps you set up your environment properly.
-If you have any further questions or encounter any issues, please don't hesitate to ask for assistance.